A Registered Retirement Savings Plan (RRSP) is an investment account designed to help you save and invest for your retirement.

 What is the RRSP Contribution Limit?

 Each year, the government allows you to contribute up to 18% of your earned income up to a maximum amount.
-In 2021, the maximum annual RRSP contribution limit is $27,830.
+In 2021, the maximum annual RRSP contribution limit was $27,830.
+For 2022, the maximum annual RRSP limit is $29,210.

 You can contribute your entire limit within the year or carry-forward part of it to future years.
 Find out what your remaining contribution is by checking the Notice of Assessment sent by CRA.